Lidia Morawska

+fellow of the Australian Academy of Technological Sciences and Engineering.

 Life and career

 She was born in 1952 in Tarnów to father Henryk Jaskuła, a yachtsman and sailing captain, and mother Zofia.
 At the age of two, she moved with her family to Przemyśl where she grew up.
 She studied physics and received her doctorate in 1982 at the Jagiellonian University, Kraków, Poland for research on radon and its progeny.

 From 1982 to 1987, she was a research fellow at the Institute of Physics and Nuclear Techniques, Academy of Mining and Metallurgy, Cracow, Poland.

 Prior to joining the Queensland University of Technology (QUT) in 1991, she conducted research first at McMaster University in Hamilton as a postdoctoral research fellow of the International Atomic Energy Agency, and later at the University of Toronto between 1987 and 1991.

 She has conducted research in this field since 1991, when she established the Environmental Aerosol Laboratory at QUT, renamed the International Laboratory for Air Quality and Health in 2002.
 She subsequently assumed a position as associate professor at the QUT in 2003.

 She is a long-standing collaborator and advisor to the World Health Organization, contributing to all WHO air quality-related guidelines over the past two decades.
 She co-chairs the group responsible for the WHO Air Quality Guidelines, on which nations base their air quality standards.

-In addition, she is Associate Editor of Science of the Total Environment journal, and in 2020.
+In addition, was an Associate Editor of Science of the Total Environment journal, (2007-2021).